BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Woodland Creature.

-Enchanting Song — *The magical songs woven by the tunes of the sentinels can serve*
+Enchanting Song â€” *The magical songs woven by the tunes of the sentinels can serve*

 *a variety of different uses.*